New Hire Requirements

 If an I-9 is not on file for an employee, an employee will need to complete a new I-9.

-When hiring non-student temporary staff, hiring departments must ensure that Employee Hire forms are completed and delivered to the appropriate employment office (Human Resources, Office of the Vice President for Research, or the GW Career Center) on or before the first day of employment.
+When hiring non-student temporary staff, hiring departments must ensure that Employee Hire forms are completed and delivered to the appropriate employment office (Human Resource Management and Development, Office of the Vice President for Research, or the GW Career Center) on or before the first day of employment.
 Hiring departments and the appropriate manager must ensure that the employee’s Form I-9 is completed by the appropriate deadlines as.

 Employees who do not complete Section 1 of the I-9 form on the first day of employment may be suspended.
-After three (3) days of noncompliance, Human Resources will instruct the hiring department and/or the appropriate manager regarding the termination process.
+After three (3) days of noncompliance, Human Resource Management and Development will instruct the hiring department and/or the appropriate manager regarding the termination process.

 Employees terminated for not completing the I-9 form should not be allowed to continue working nor will they be eligible for rehire until they can present current documentation necessary for completing the I-9 form.
 Employees will be paid for periods during which they were working.

 Retention of Form I-9

-In accordance with federal recordkeeping requirements, the Department of Human Resources Services (DHR) retains all completed I-9 forms for either 3 years from the date of employment or 1 year following termination, whichever is greater.
+In accordance with federal recordkeeping requirements, the Human Resource Management and Development retains all completed I-9 forms for either 3 years from the date of employment or 1 year following termination, whichever is greater.

 Commonly Asked Questions